zangassis/task-manager/README.md

 ## Application Overview 📑

 The TaskManager app demonstrates the basic functionality of managing tasks.
-You can add, edit, and delete tasks through simple API endpoints.

 ## Debugging in Visual Studio 🛠️